toggledbits/Reactor/README.md

 * Easy to configure (no Lua or expression syntax to learn);
 * Powerful features for testing conditions and performing actions.

-**This repository is for the Reactor for Vera plugin only.
-If you are looking for the multi-hub version of Reactor (supports Vera, Ezlo, MQTT, Home Assistant, and Hubitat, with more planned), please see [https://reactor.toggledbits.com/](https://reactor.toggledbits.com).**
+**This repository is for the Reactor for Vera/Luup plugin only.
+If you are looking for the multi-hub version of Reactor (supports Vera, Ezlo, MQTT, Home Assistant, Hubitat, and ZWave-JS, with more planned), please see [https://reactor.toggledbits.com/](https://reactor.toggledbits.com/).**

 ## Background ##